Bearsden Choir: The Pandemic

 The pandemic affected the choir as it did so many others so rehearsals moved to a virtual platform and throughout 2020 continued to meet every week for practice, chats and presentations.
 The latter included the composer John Rutter, the conductor Christopher Bell and many others.
 The choir also produced 'virtual' performances of two movements from Mendelssohn's Elijah, 'He That Shall Endure to the End' and 'He Watching Over Israel', in December 2020.
 This was mainly because the choir had been due to perform the entire work in May 2020, but the performance was of course cancelled.

 In 2021 the choir restarted limited rehearsals under full covid precautions at Maryhill Burgh Hall.
 Space was limited, so in order to ensure proper social distancing only half the choir could rehearse at any one time.
 The pandemic continued to be challenging, and so in May 2021 the choir produced a longer 'virtual' work, Vivaldi's 'Gloria'.
 This was accompanied by the McOpera Orchestra who performed the accompaniment, with soloists, at the Trades' Hall, Glasgow with the choir singing individually and recording from home.
 The performance was released at the end of May 2021.

 For the 2021-22 season the choir had a change of rehearsal venue, meeting at the Kingsborough Sanctuary Hyndland (formerly Hyndland Parish Church).
-This was large enough to let the whole choir rehearse together although masking and distancing was carefully maintained.
-This enabled us to produce five carols for Christmas 2021 which were recorded by the choir and published on YouTube, one a day with the last being on Christmas Day.
+The venue was large enough to let the whole choir rehearse together, although masking and distancing was carefully maintained.
+This enabled them to produce and record five carols for Christmas 2021, that were published on YouTube one a day with the last being on Christmas Day.

 2022 and the subsequent easing of pandemic precautions meant that at last the choir could return to giving live performances.
 The first concert was in May 2022.
 Subsequent concerts have been at the Glasgow City Halls and the Glasgow Royal Concert Hall New Auditorium.